louisna/draft-navarre-quic-flexicast/draft-navarre-quic-flexicast.md

 At any point in time, if the network conditions of a receiver of a flexicast flow degrade, e.g., because the underlying multicast tree fails or because the receiver moves into a non-multicast network, it can leave the flexicast flow and continue receiving content through its unicast path.
 The seamless transition between a flexicast flow and a unicast path is possible because these are Multipath QUIC paths.

+Flexicast QUIC offers full reliability by retransmitting lost frames either to all receivers on the flexicast flow, or per-receiver using their unicast path.

 ## Extensions to Multipath QUIC.

-Flexicast QUIC modifies Multipath QUIC is several ways to enable the utilization of a shared unidirectional path, the flexicast flow, as one of the Multipath QUIC paths.
+Flexicast QUIC modifies Multipath QUIC in three ways to enable the utilization of a shared unidirectional path, the flexicast flow, as one of the Multipath QUIC paths.
 The flexicast flow can be transported on top of an IP multicast distribution tree to reach several receivers simultaneously, which brings several challenges: